-P age
+1 Page

 TABLE OF AUTHORITIES ii

-NTERESTS OF THE AMICI CURIAE 1
+INTERESTS OF THE AMICI CURIAE 1

 STATEMENT OF THE CASE 2

 SUMMARY OF THE ARGUMENTS 2

-ARGUMENT 5
+ARGUMENT 6

-I. Class certification in the context of the Eighth Amendment claims asserted here illustrates how Martin has become unworkable 5
+I. Martin has created a confusing array of case law on what is constitutionally required in anti-camping ordinance enforcement, constraining the efforts of local elected officials to address homelessness as a matter of policy •

 II.
-District court efforts to follow Martin illustrate the confusion local governments face in understanding constitutionally viable options for addressing homelessness 12
+Class certification in the context of the Eighth Amendment claims asserted here illustrates how Martin has become unworkable and has stretched the Eighth Amendment beyond reason :

 III.
-Local governments in California are tack- ling the homelessness crises through use of creative and proactive approaches, and enforcement of anti-camping ordinances is just one tool among many used to protect the health and welfare of the community,
+Local governments in California are tackling the homelessness crises through use of creative and proactive approaches, and enforcement of anti-camping ordinances is just one tool among many used to protect the health and welfare of the community,

-including the unhoused population 15
+including the unhoused population 19

-CONCLUSION ΩA
+CONCLUCION 20